space (noun, verb, adjective) /speɪs/ LISTEN

 Did you know?

 Personal space is the bubble around each person that other people should not enter, according to social norms.
 Everyone, no matter where they were born, has a strong sense of personal space, and feels uncomfortable when others “invade” it, but that bubble is different in every country, so often we can make others feel uncomfortable without even realizing it.
 Of course, this does not mean people never come close.
-In the US and the UK, for example, people greet others (unless their family) with a handshake or just by saying “Hi,” and stand at a certain distance.
+In the US and the UK, for example, people greet others (unless they’re family) with a handshake or just by saying “Hi,” and stand at a certain distance.
 In European and Latin American countries, on the other hand, people often say hello with a kiss or a hug, but then move back apart.

 The extent of personal space also changes depending on where you are.
 For example, if you are sitting on a crowded bus, you can’t expect to have that much personal space, but you can expect for the person sitting next to you to try not to touch you if possible.
 On a relatively empty beach, it would be very strange to sit right next to another group of people; this would be considered invading their personal space.
 The most important thing to remember when we are in a different country is to be aware of personal space.
 We can figure out how close to come, and when to do so, by looking at what others do.